rinigus/osmscout-server/docs/en/index.md

 through client.
 The server's GUI is only needed for managing maps on device.

-On Sailfish OS, the normal mode of operation would require server running as one of the applications showing a cover and client opened as needed.
-Alternatively, the server can be activated automatically by _systemd_ on request by the client.
+One mode of operation would require server and client running as two applications.
+Alternatively, the server can be activated automatically on request by the client.
 Such mode of operation allows client to access the server without exposing GUI of the server.

 ## Setting up the server